Market

 change of scope and determination of onerous contract

 which include estimation of contract costs.
-Accordingly,
+Accordingly, the

-the company has applied appropriate judgement and
+company has applied appropriate judgement and estimate

-In case of variable consideration, the company recognise
+of variable consideration, the company recognise such

-such consideration upon acceptance of the corresponding
+consideration upon acceptance of the corresponding variable

-arbitration/disputes are accounted as income based
+disputes are accounted as income based on final award.

 The Company reassesses judgements and estimates on